 Certain severe injuries—such as the loss of both eyes, hands, arms, feet, or legs, or a combination of any two—are automatically considered to result in permanent and total disability.
 (N.J.
 Stat. § 34:15-12 (2021).)

 If your work-related injury or illness has left you with a lasting medical condition or lost function (often called an impairment) but you’re still able to work in some capacity, you may be eligible for permanent partial disability benefits.
 The amount you’ll receive will depend on the extent of your impairment and the affected part of your body, as well as on your pre-injury wages.

 New Jersey provides a schedule of disabilities listing the maximum benefits for impairments to certain body parts—such as a hand, arm, foot, leg, or eye—at different levels (expressed in terms of a percentage of lost function).
-For example, if your leg was amputated as a result of your injury, you would receive 315 weeks' worth of benefits, at 70% of your pre-injury wages, up to a total maximum of about $218,295 (in 2020).
-But if you only lost 50% of the use of a leg, you’d receive 157.5 weeks' worth of benefits, up to a total maximum of $46,078.50 in 2020.
+For example, if your leg was amputated as a result of your injury, you would receive 315 weeks' worth of benefits, at 70% of your pre-injury wages, up to a total maximum of about $223,650 for injuries in 2021.
+But if you only lost 50% of the use of a leg, you’d receive 157.5 weeks' worth of benefits, up to a total maximum of $47,173.50 for 2021 injuries.
 (You can find New Jersey’s current schedule of disabilities, as well as the current maximum and minimum disability rates, on the state’s Department of Labor and Workforce Development site.)

 You may receive other types of workers’ comp benefits in New Jersey, including: